Choosing the Best Butane Extraction Equipment

 If you’re reading this article we’re assuming there is a pretty good chance you are at the beginning phase of planning and starting your cannabis extraction business.
 First, congratulations and welcome!

 Amongst the many to-dos on your list is choosing the best butane extraction equipment, if you’re going to use light hydrocarbon solvents to make your concentrates.
 There is much to consider beyond the choice of a primary butane extractor, because you’re building a system – not just a unit – in order to process your cannabis.

 In this article, we will address each piece of equipment required to make the best butane extraction system for an entry-level processing facility.
-We will pay particular attention to the features of the primary butane extraction unit; however, we will also explain and give recommendations for all of the ancillary equipment – like pumps, vacuum ovens, chillers and heaters.
+We will pay particular attention to the features of the primary butane extraction unit.
+We will also outline ancillary equipment, including pumps, vacuum ovens, chillers, and heaters.
 This ancillary equipment will be required in order to make a broad range of popular concentrates.
 Lastly, we will discuss the C1D1 extraction room you will need in order to perform extraction, as well as some food for thought on post-sale training and support.

 Table of Contents

 - Primary Extraction

 - Temperature Control Units

 - Recovery Pumps

 - C1D1 Extraction Rooms